SystemCo/pizza_delivery_simulator/readme.md

 ## TODO:

 ### Avelina
-* Make a button that, when clicked, exits the title screen
+* Add name to credits
-    * Assigned on: Monday 03/03/25
+    * Assigned on: Friday 2/28/25
     * Assigned by: David
-    * Due by:      Monday 03/10/25
+    * Due by:      Monday 3/3/25
-    * Status:      Incomplete
+    * Status:      Complete

 ### David
 * Make the player motorcycle character visually turn the handlebars when turning